 EMD required a reliable and capable fiber laser-cutting machine from a reputable brand that had excellent customer support which led them to investigate four suppliers.
 The final decision was to go with Mazak’s OPTIPLEX FIBER 8kW machine.

 Sidhu said, “I was personally blown away by the machine’s immaculate cut quality and variety of machine controls.
 The benefits of those two features could play in our company’s future was glaringly obvious to me.”

 While performance and capability are essential, that was not enough for Sidhu and EMD.
 “Mazak offered a very impressive machine at competitive pricing, but the main reason we believe in Mazak was their competency and support,” Sidhu further explains, “Our Mazak Region Manager, was very keen on understanding our needs, our process and our future ambition.
 He gave us the machine blueprint, machine options and services that we needed to set ourselves apart from our competition and thrive in the future.”

-Since installation of the OPTIPLEX FIBER III 8kW, EMD has experience immediate results.
+Since installation of the OPTIPLEX FIBER III 8kW, EMD has experienced immediate results.
 “It is evident that the machine’s ability and promise was no exaggeration.
-The benefits are increases in for major categories for a metal fabricator: cut-speed, cut quality, material cut range and sheet size,” said Sidhu.
+The benefits are increases in four major categories for a metal fabricator: cut-speed, cut quality, material cut range and sheet size,” said Sidhu.

 Sidhu stated, “The machine saves us money through its speed and quality.
 It saves us man-power through its customized options and controls.
 Most importantly, it speeds up our time-to-market.”